julien-wagentrutz/itw-frontend/README.md

 ## Important considerations

 - We are not looking for pixel-perfect design.
-Please just do CSS for the login page and show us your approach of styling components.
+Please just do CSS for the login page and show us your approach of styling.
 - Don’t use CSS library or grid system.
 - Don’t overcomplicate the JavaScript and please don’t use unnecessary plugins.
-- We recommend to do the test in ~1-2 hours depending on your level – if you want to spend more or less time on it, that’s completely up to you.
+- We recommend to do the test in ~2 hours depending on your level – if you want to spend more or less time on it, that’s completely up to you.

 ## Questions